PhoenixTales/wiki.gothicarchive.org/orcs.md

 - `a banished Orc shaman in the ruins of a castle`
 - many years ago used to be a slave in the _Free Mine_ with _Tarrok_, but managed to escape

+### Uruk
+- a very strong ork that hero has to duel after coming to the _Orc City_ with _Ulu-Mulu_, to further prove his worth
+- mentioned in `Phoenix Hauptmissionen` (German: `Uruk (staaarker Ork)`
+- the name exactly corresponds to a very strong sub-species of orcs in `Lord Of The Rings`

 ## Relationship with trolls
 - in the released game, orcs and trolls are never seen together
 - Gothic comic shows the _Northern Hordes_ as made of both orcs and some trolls